wyaron/BoilerPlate/README.md

 # Controller Operational Overview
 This sections briefly explains how the controller operates.
 If you feel that you can improve it or make the code simpler, feel free to do so.

-It is simple. really !
+It is that simple.
+Really!

 Once the boiler application starts, it attempts to read your calendar.
 The one that you have specified in CALENDAR_ID.
-The code attempts to read the next 5 hours events in your calendar (make sure your pi is synchronized or uses NTP).
+The code attempts to read your calendar events for the next five hours (make sure your pi is synchronized or uses NTP).
 Now, the code simply tried to find the next boiler event.
-A boiler event is one that has an event summary (calendar event subject) that is one for the tags appear in: "boiler_calendar_tags".
-You can configure it to whatever string you like.
+A boiler event is one that has an event summary (calendar event subject) that is one where the tags appear in: "boiler_calendar_tags".
+You can configure the tags to whatever string you like.
 The last two strings are the hebrew translation for "boiler".
 If no boiler event was found, we will retry in POLL_BOILER_EVENT_MINS minutes.
 Otherwise. we keep the next boiler event in memory.
 If the event is about to start in less than POLL_BOILER_EVENT_MINS minutes, we will decrease the time we sleep to the deadline.
 Next, we check if the next boiler event is valid.
 If we have one, we check if we need to turn on the boiler (due time).
 If it is not the time, we wait again.
 This mechanism is very simple and allows us to respond to event cancelation very quickly.
 It also allow us to be operational if there is temporary connectivity issue.
 If we have a boiler event in memory, we will act accordingly.
-The code also makes sure to properly handle various crashes.
-It is really important to turn of the boiler upon a crash and report the event.
+The code also makes sure to properly handle various crashes, for example, the controller upon restarting after a crash, turns off the boiler and reports the event.

-The rest of the details are in the code.
+The rest of the details can be found in the code.

 # Future Work
-1. Add an andorid/iOS application
+1. Add an andorid/iOS application.
-2. Do we really need an API Key for sending push notifications ? can we use the OAuth2 credentials instead ?
+2. Do we really need an API Key for sending push notifications? can we use the OAuth2 credentials instead?
 3. Add support for an electric valve - some boilers (in rather old apartments) require to close a water valve before turning on the boiler.
 If we can automate it as part of turning on the boiler it will be great.
-4. Add display to the controller - provide notifications and even maybe a way to manually create events more ?
+4. Add display to the controller - provide notifications and even maybe a way to manually create events. more ?